akkadotnet/akka.net/docs/articles/clustering/cluster-overview.md

 **A** and **B** also know *each other's locations*, so they can communicate with each other initially also.

+> [!NOTE]
+> A special rule applies the first time a cluster forms: the first seed node declared in a `akka.cluster.seed-nodes` list *must be up*.
+Otherwise the cluster will not form.
+This is designed to prevent a split brain from forming the first time a cluster launches.
+And in general, as a best practice: **always use an identical seed node list on every node, including the seed nodes**.
+This will give you the most consistent behavior and results.

 ![Akka.Cluster nodes begin attempting to join each other, beginning with seed nodes](/images/akka-cluster-joining.png)

 All nodes initially attempt to connect to a seed node - in this instance the nodes are configured in the following way: